BMW X5 (F15): X5 xDrive40e

 The BMW X5 xDrive40e is the first plug-in hybrid released under the core BMW brand.
 The use of BMW's eDrive technology on the established X5 platform is a direct technology transfer from the BMW i cars, in particular, from the BMW i8 technology.

 The X5 xDrive40e features a 2.0 L turbocharged gasoline engine 180 kW coupled to a 83 kW electric motor and a 9.0 kWh battery.

 The production of the plug-in hybrid variant was scheduled to begin in April 2015.
-Retail deliveries (US) began in October of 2015.
+Retail deliveries (US) began in October 2015.
 Pricing started at US$62,100 (equivalent to £40,365) before applicable US government incentives.

 The US EPA rated the X5 xDrive40e combined city/highway fuel economy at 68 mpgus equivalent (MPG-e) in all-electric mode (energy consumption of 59 kW-hrs/100 mi).
 The fuel economy in gasoline-only mode was rated at 24 mpgus.
 EPA's all-electric range is 14 mi with the car using some gasoline, and as a result, EPA's official range varies between 0 and 14 mi.